 Tifosi Optics makes affordable sunglasses for various sports, including cycling.
 The Alliant cycling sunglasses are popular for their price and modern look.

-They come with three lenses depending on your chosen variant (e.g., one increases contrast, one is clear, one is tinted) and a handy box.
+They come with three lenses, depending on your chosen variant (e.g., one increases contrast, one is clear, and one is tinted), and a convenient case.

 Additionally, you can adjust their nose pads and arm pieces for a better fit.
 Speaking of fit, they are ideal for riders with larger faces due to their size.

-Tifosi Alliant sunglasses are also durable and suitable for various MTB disciplines like cross-country.
+Tifosi Alliant sunglasses are also durable and suitable for various MTB disciplines, such as cross-country.

 The biggest disadvantage riders report is that they tend to fog.